 - Hearts Are Health: Hearts dropped from enemies will restore health.

 - Pixel Hunt: An odd case.
-In each stage of the first NES game, you need different combinations of buttons to find hidden items thoughout the stages (example: Kick in certain spots to find gems in the first stage.
-The second stage wants you to hold up as you're walking etc).
+In each stage of the famicom game, you need different combinations of buttons to find hidden items throughout the stages (kicking at certain places in the first stage to find gems, pause while walking in the second, etc.).
 Most of them are not necessary in completing the stages, but they'll make your life much easier.

 - Random Drop: Enemies can drop hearts, keys, bombs, and other items.

-- Stuff Blowing Up: Both games give you bombs, and the second game gives you molotov cocktails.
+- Stuff Blowing Up: The Konami games give you bombs, and II gives you Molotov cocktails.